 KTS: Where can folks follow your work and find out more?

-I love farm visits and meeting new people (and sheep!): if you are a hand spinner, a shepherdess, a small flock owner, a dyer, a mill operator, or a wool trader, I would love to feature your work on this site.
-Please get in touch via email or Ravelry by clicking the “About” tab (above)
+Thanks so much, Jen, for sharing your ideas and expertise!
+I love meeting new people (and sheep!): if you are an indie dyer, a hand spinner, a shepherdess, a small flock owner, a mill operator, or a wool trader, I would love to feature your work on this site.
+Please get in touch via email or Ravelry by clicking the “About” tab (above) Happy knitting! 🙂